Infrared Patio Heaters

 Best Infratech picks by situation

-- Best for a small covered patio or pergola (up to 10 x 10 ft): Infratech W4024MG (4000W W-Series).
+• Best for a small covered patio or pergola (up to 10 x 10 ft): Infratech W4024MG (4000W W-Series).
 It's the most versatile single unit in the residential lineup, covers a full dining table footprint, and is widely available.

-- Best for a larger covered patio or restaurant-style setup: Infratech CD 5224 (5000W CD-Series).
+• Best for a larger covered patio or restaurant-style setup: Infratech CD 5224 (5000W CD-Series).
 The dual-element design and 7–12 ft mounting height flexibility make it the go-to for serious outdoor entertaining spaces.

-- Best for a budget-conscious buyer with a smaller zone: W-Series 1500W or 2000W models.
+• Best for a budget-conscious buyer with a smaller zone: W-Series 1500W or 2000W models.
 Lower upfront cost, still very efficient, appropriate for smaller seating nooks or supplemental heating.

-- Best for full patio zone control: Any CD-Series or WD-Series heaters paired with Infratech's universal control panel with dimming, timers, and optional smart home integration.
+• Best for full patio zone control: Any CD-Series or WD-Series heaters paired with Infratech's universal control panel with dimming, timers, and optional smart home integration.

 When Infratech might not be the best fit

 Infratech is a fixed-mount, hardwired product.
 If you rent your space, move frequently, or simply don't want to deal with an electrician, it's the wrong tool.
 In those cases, a quality propane tower heater or a tabletop propane unit gives you heat you can take with you.
 If you're comparing brands in the fixed electric infrared space, there are other players worth considering depending on your budget and availability.
+If you're looking specifically for tiki brand patio fire pit reviews, compare fire pit size, heat output, and safety features before buying.

-It's also worth knowing that Infratech isn't the only game in this category.
-Many readers also look for thermo tiki patio heater reviews before deciding which patio heater type fits their setup.
-Other electric patio heater brands reviewed on this site, including Trustech and Totum models for budget buyers, and options like the Thermo Tiki or Big Timber heaters for propane-focused shoppers, each serve different priorities.
 If you are specifically comparing Totum models, a totum patio heater review can help you judge build quality, heat output, and real-world coverage before you buy.
 If you’re specifically looking at Trustech options, the Trustech patio heater reviews can help you compare models side by side before you buy.
 For homeowners comparing tiki brand patio fire pit reviews and other outdoor flame options, it helps to contrast how wind, fuel cost, and safety clearances affect real-world comfort.
-If you’re specifically looking for a lil timber patio heater review, it’s worth comparing how it performs outdoors versus the fixed electric infrared approach described here.
-If your patio is fully exposed and wind is a consistent problem, a high-BTU propane heater with a windscreen might deliver better perceived warmth for your specific conditions even if it costs more to run.

 Your next steps, simplified

-- Measure your seating footprint (not total patio area).
+1. Measure your seating footprint (not total patio area).

-- Check your mounting height against Infratech's coverage specs: W-Series for 6–10 ft heights, CD-Series for 7–12 ft heights.
+2. Check your mounting height against Infratech's coverage specs: W-Series for 6–10 ft heights, CD-Series for 7–12 ft heights.

-- Confirm you have or can install a 240V circuit at the mounting location.
+3. Confirm you have or can install a 240V circuit at the mounting location.

-- Pick your wattage: 4000W W-Series or 5000W CD-Series for most standard 10 x 10 ft zones.
+4. Pick your wattage: 4000W W-Series or 5000W CD-Series for most standard 10 x 10 ft zones.

-- Add a second unit if your seating area is larger than 10 x 10 ft or if your patio is exposed and regularly windy.
+5. Add a second unit if your seating area is larger than 10 x 10 ft or if your patio is exposed and regularly windy.

-- Budget for installation: heater price plus 240V wiring if needed.
+6. Budget for installation: heater price plus 240V wiring if needed.

-- Consider the universal control panel if you're running two or more units or want smart home convenience.
+7. Consider the universal control panel if you're running two or more units or want smart home convenience.

 If you do all of that and Infratech still feels like more project than you want right now, that's a completely valid conclusion.
 A good propane heater gets you heat tonight without a permit or an electrician.
 But if you want a permanent, clean, efficient, and comfortable heating solution for a covered patio you use regularly, Infratech is genuinely hard to beat at this quality level.
 For a more direct look at specific models, here is our Gtech patio heater review and what to expect from their heating performance.